π DBSCAN (Density-Based Spatial Clustering of Applications with Noise)

 - Add point to cluster

-- If unvisited, mark as visited and find its neighbors
+- For each neighbor:- If unvisited, mark as visited and find its neighbors

 - If neighbor has β₯ MinPts neighbors, add them to seed set